 There is nothing like going to your first football game.
 In fact, forget all your preconceived notions.
 It’s nothing like what you expect.
+It’s all good watching the football in the comfort of your own home with a few beers and your favorite sweats or having live football scores handy on your phone, this is easy to see and to understand.
+But the real thing is so different – for one thing, it’s not as easy to see what is going on!
 If you’re not prepared, you’ll notice about 10 minutes after you get there that you should’ve considered doing some things before you got to the game.
 Here are the things you should know before attending your first football game to make the experience more memorable:

 Be Careful When Picking Your Seats for the Game

 If you have the opportunity to look at the stadium seating before purchasing tickets, do so.
 It’s important to pick the right seat.
 The best seats are usually ones that are on the sidelines or facing the front of center field.
 This makes the game easier to watch.
 You may want to sit higher or lower in the stadium depending on your height.
 The worst thing that can happen is that you sit behind a bunch of tall people, and you can’t watch the game.